TYPO3-Documentation/t3docs-screenshots/README.rst

 -------------------------

 The runner configuration file ``screenshots.json`` must be placed in the root directory of the respective documentation folder, i.e. in ``public/t3docs/*/screenshots.json``.
-It defines in the first level the TYPO3 environment ("Core", "Examples", "Install", "Introduction", "SitePackage" or "Styleguide") where the screenshots are taken, and in the second level it lists blocks of actions where each block ends with a captured screenshot.
+It defines in the first level the suite ("Core", "Examples", "Install", "Introduction", "SitePackage" or "Styleguide") where the screenshots are taken, and in the second level it lists blocks of browser actions.
 Each action is an object, where the key ``action`` marks the action name and the remaining keys represent the action parameters.
-Actions are mainly about navigating the TYPO3 instance and taking screenshots.
+Actions are mainly about navigating the suite TYPO3 instance and taking screenshots.

 Create a basic ``screenshots.json`` in an arbitrary manual folder at ``public/t3docs`` by